bbauska/JS-svg/README.md

 A quick explanation of how this works: say our random hue is initialized to 350.
 The expression hue % 360 will return 350, because 350 / 360 is 0, with a remainder of 350.
-This works similarly for every number in our range *except* 360, which returns 1 when divided by itself and returns a remainder of 0.
+This works similarly for every number in our range <i>except</i> 360, which returns 1 when divided by itself and returns a remainder of 0.
 This is how it cycles back to the start of the range.

 Now that our loop is done, we can add one more line outside it to ensure